SkySideIT/SoftUni-ASP.NET-Project/README.md

-# 🎮 Game Store Web Application
+# 🎮 TechWorld – ASP.NET Core MVC Web Application

 ## 📌 Project Overview

-Game Store is a full-stack ASP.NET Core MVC web application that allows users to browse, filter, and manage video games, as well as maintain a wishlist and shopping cart.
+TechWorld is a ASP.NET Core MVC web application that allows users to browse, filter, and manage video games, as well as maintain a wishlist and shopping cart.

 The application demonstrates clean architecture, role-based access control, and full CRUD functionality, along with unit testing and user interaction features.